 The Greater Philadelphia/South Jersey area is home to some of the nation's oldest and most beautiful botanical gardens and arboretums.
-No matter where you are in the area, you can reach one of these gardens in an easy drive.
-Besides being list-toppers, these are geographically diverse and have appeal for a variety of ages.
+No matter where you are in the area, you can reach one of the gardens in an easy drive.

 01 of 10

-The queen of the region and one of the world's premier horticultural display gardens, Longwood Gardens, in Kennett Square, Pennsylvania, was created by industrialist Pierre S. du Pont and includes 1,050 acres of gardens, woodlands, and meadows; 20 outdoor gardens; 20 indoor gardens; spectacular fountains; and performing arts events that include concerts, organ and carillon recitals; musical theater; and fireworks displays.
-Longwood is open every day of the year and annually attracts more than 900,000 visitors.
+Longwood is the queen of the region and one of the world's premier horticultural gardens.
+Located in Kennett Square, it was created by industrialist Pierre S. du Pont and includes 1,050 acres of gardens, woodlands, and meadows; 20 outdoor gardens; 20 indoor gardens; spectacular fountains; and performing arts events that include concerts, organ and carillon recitals; musical theater; and fireworks displays.
+Longwood is open every day of the year and attracts more than 900,000 annual visitors.

 02 of 10

-Just minutes from the Liberty Bell, Independence Hall and the Betsy Ross House is America's oldest botanical garden, a pastoral 18th-century homestead surrounded by the urban bustle of Philadelphia.
-You won't believe you are in the city when you see the wildflower meadow, majestic trees, river trail, wetland, stone house and farm buildings overlooking the Schuylkill River, and, of course, the historic botanical garden of American native plants.
+Just minutes from the Liberty Bell, Independence Hall, and the Betsy Ross House is America's oldest botanical garden, a pastoral 18th-century homestead surrounded by the urban bustle of Philadelphia.
+You won't believe you are in the city when you see the wildflower meadow, majestic trees, river trail, wetland, stone house, and farm buildings overlooking the Schuylkill River.

 03 of 10

-Located on the Main Line in Wayne, Pennsylvania, Chanticleer is the former residence of chemical magnate Adolph Rosengarten Sr. Now a "pleasure garden" designed to illustrate the beauty of the art of horticulture, Chanticleer features orchards of flowering trees with native wildflowers blooming in the woods, a vegetable garden, cut-flower garden and numerous fruit trees.
-A woodland garden carpeted with exotic groundcover leads to a water garden surrounded by grasses and sweet-smelling herbs.
+On the Main Line in Wayne, Pennsylvania, Chanticleer is the former residence of chemical magnate Adolph Rosengarten Sr. Now a "pleasure garden" designed to illustrate the beauty of the art of horticulture, Chanticleer features orchards of flowering trees with native wildflowers blooming in the woods, a vegetable garden, cut-flower garden, and numerous fruit trees.
+A woodland garden leads to a water garden surrounded by grasses and sweet-smelling herbs.

 04 of 10

-The Morris Arboretum is an interdisciplinary center that integrates art, science and the humanities amid thousands of rare and lovely woody plants.
-These include many of Philadelphia's oldest, rarest and largest trees set in a romantic, 92-acre, Victorian landscape garden of winding paths, streams, flowers and special garden areas.Continue to 5 of 10 below.
+The Morris Arboretum is an educational center that integrates art, science, and the humanities amid thousands of rare and lovely woody plants.
+These include many of Philadelphia's oldest, rarest and largest trees set in a romantic, 92-acre Victorian landscape garden of winding paths, streams, and flowers.Continue to 5 of 10 below.

 05 of 10